sgaul/opportunity/index.md

 If you just want to download the data, you can get it [here](https://github.com/sgaul/opportunity/blob/gh-pages/oppdata.csv).

+If you want more on the index, here you go.

 The [Opportunity Index](http://kirwaninstitute.osu.edu/reports/2009/11_2009_CTOppMapping_FullReport.pdf) uses 10 variables; seven of these can be retrieved from the Census Bureau's American Community Survey:
 * [Educational attainment for the population](http://factfinder2.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_11_5YR_B23006) (college and associates degrees)
 * [Unemployment rates](http://factfinder2.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_12_5YR_B23025) (percent in labor force but unemployed)